matt1/byexample.xyz/_examples/javascript/ECMAScript2015/promises.md

 );
 ```

-If you need to do any clearup, you can use the `finally()` function to do that:
+If you need to do any clean-up, you can use the `finally()` function to do that:

 ```javascript
 const myPromise = new Promise((resolveCallback, rejectCallback) => {